ergochat/ergo/DEVELOPING.md

 ## Updating `vendor/`

 The `vendor/` directory holds our dependencies.
-When we import new pages, we need to update this folder to contain these new deps.
+When we import new repos, we need to update this folder to contain these new deps.
+This is something that I'll mostly be handling.

 To update this folder:

 1. Install https://github.com/dpw/vendetta
 2. `cd` to Oragono folder
-3. `vendetta -u -p`
+3. `dep ensure -update`
+4. `cd vendor`
+5. Commit the changes with the message `"Updated packages"`
+6. `cd ..`
 4. Commit the result with the message `"vendor: Updated submodules"`

 This will make sure things stay nice and up-to-date for users.

-### `/vendor` on Windows

-Vendetta on Windows is broken, keep this in mind while updating deps.
-For reference, see [dpw/vendetta#17](https://github.com/dpw/vendetta/issues/17).

 ## Fuzzing and Testing